• Events

 TKO’s MISSION

-Trailkeepers of Oregon (TKO) is a non-profit organization whose mission is to protect and enhance the Oregon hiking experience through advocacy, stewardship, outreach and education.
+Trailkeepers of Oregon (TKO) is a non-profit organization whose mission is to protect and enhance the Oregon hiking experience through stewardship, advocacy, outreach, and education.

 BOARD RESPONSIBILITIES

-Just as TKO acts as a steward and advocate for Oregon’s trails and trail users,
+Just as TKO acts as a steward and advocate for Oregon’s trails and trail users, the TKO Board acts as steward and advocate for the organization.
+The Board’s primary responsibilities include:

-• Set the vision, strategic plan, and high-level policies that ensure TKO continues to advance its mission
+• Set the vision, strategic plan, and high-level policies that ensure TKO continues to advance its mission.

-• Maintain financial and legal oversight of the organization and staff
+• Maintain financial and legal oversight of the organization and staff.

-• Oversee the Executive Director
+• Oversee the Executive Director.

-• Participate in fundraising and development
+• Participate in fundraising and development.

-• Participate in community relations
+• Participate in community relations and board recruitment.

 WHAT WE ASK OF BOARD MEMBERS